solrac675/pdsnd_github/README.md

 April 30, 2020

 ### Project Title
-Replace the Project Title
+Post work on GITHUB

 ### Description
-Describe what your project is about and what it does
+This project is about creating a repository in GITHUB and using GIT commands to work on a local system and pushing the work to the GITHUB repository.

 ### Files used
 Include the files used